raml-org/webapi-parser/README.md

 </repositories>
 ```

-You can check the [Java examples directory](https://github.com/raml-org/webapi-parser/tree/master/examples/java/) for some usage examples.
+See the [Java examples directory](https://github.com/raml-org/webapi-parser/tree/master/examples/java/) for some usage examples.

 ---
-If you wish to contribute to this project, see our [Contribution Guidelines](https://github.com/raml-org/webapi-parser/tree/master/CONTRIBUTING.md).
+If you wish to contribute to this project, please review our [Contribution Guidelines](https://github.com/raml-org/webapi-parser/tree/master/CONTRIBUTING.md).